-Two water Quality trusts exist within the SBLM.
+Two water Quality trusts exist within the WCDM, both located within the Saldanha bay LM.
 These trusts are the Saldanha Bay Water Quality Forum Trust (SBWQFT) and the St Helena Bay Water Quality Forum Trust (SWT).
 Both of these trusts are very active in terms of environmental monitoring, particularly with regards to water quality testing.